 Obviously, grades are a big part of the college experience.
 Students attend college for many reasons, but classroom experiences, and the grades that go along with those experiences, are an important measure of college outcomes.
 Some students seem to care more than others about their grades, but all college students know that they matter.
 Families, too, differ in how they view college grades.
 Some parents are anxious to hear about every test or paper; others may not be interested in grades as long as they are passable.

 Starting a conversation with your son or daughter about grades may be completely natural for some parents and more awkward for others.
-But talking to your student about his grades is important.
+But talking to your student about their grades is important.
 Don’t take them for granted or assume that all is well if you don’t hear anything.
 Remember that in college, grades go to the student rather than parents.
-Your student has ultimate responsibility for his grades, but it is reasonable for you to ask to talk about them.
-This is especially important if your college student is a new college student in his first or second semester.
-Help him consider what his grades may mean and what he can learn from them.
+Your student has ultimate responsibility for their grades, but it is reasonable for you to ask to talk about them.
+This is especially important if your college student is a new college student in their first or second semester.
+Help your student consider what their grades may mean and what they can learn from them.

 Here are a few suggestions to help you with that all important discussion about semester grades.